f-4/WalkSafe-server/README.md

 ## Seeding Databases

 1. Add csv files to /db/csv/
-1. Change seed.js to reflect csv files added
+2. Change seed.js to reflect csv files added

 ### Auto-Seed Local Database

-From within the root directory:
+3. From within the root directory:
 ```sh
 npm run seed
 ```

+### Seed AWS EC2 Database
+3. Open up PSQL shell on local computer
+4. Connect to EC2 DB with team username and password
+5. Use \copy command to upload csv files into the EC2 DB

+### Seed AWS RDS Database
+3. Open up PSQL shell on local computer
+4. Connect to RDS DB with team username and password
+5. Use \copy command to upload csv files into the RDS DB

 ### Auto-Seed AWS EC2 Database
 1. SSH into EC2 DB